ansible/ansible-documentation/docs/docsite/rst/inventory_guide/intro_inventory.rst

 If you need to manage multiple environments it is sometimes prudent to have only hosts of a single environment defined per inventory.
-This way, it is harder to, for example, accidentally change the state of nodes inside the "test" environment when you actually wanted to update some "staging" servers.
+This way, it is harder to, for example, accidentally change the state of nodes inside the "test" environment when you wanted to update some "staging" servers.

 For the example mentioned above you could have an